f4exb/sdrangel/plugins/feature/vorlocalizer/readme.md

 * Name - The name of the VOR.
 For example: 'LONDON'.
 * Freq (MHz) - The center frequency the VOR transmits on in MHz.
 The frequency is highlighted in green when the VOR is serviced by a demodulator.
-* Nav Id - This is the VOR unique identifier from the VOR database.
 * Ident - A 2 or 3 character identifier for the VOR.
 For example: 'LON'.
 * Morse - The Morse code identifier for the VOR.
 For example: '.-.. --- -.'
 * RX Ident - This contains the demodulated ident.
 If it matches the expected ident, it will be displayed in green, if not, it will be displayed in red.
 If an ident is received that is not 2 or 3 characters, it will not be displayed, but the last received ident will be displayed in yellow.